niklastoe/kineticmodel_bdi/README.md

 This notebook is just for reference, you can find the synthetic data as shown in the SI of the paper in ` 	observed_kin_data.csv, observed_eq_adsorption_data.csv, observed_td_adsorption_data.csv`.

 2. The definition of the kinetic models, priors etc. is found in `infer_parameters.ipynb`.
-All the heavy lifting, i.e. the inference itself, is also done within this notebook.
+The inference itself is also done within this notebook.
-Running all of it can take several hours or up to 1-2 days.
+Running all of it can take several hours or up to 1-2 days on your desktop machine.
-Upon completion, you will find the MCMC chains in `.h5` files.
+Upon completion, you will find the MCMC chains stored in `.h5` files.
 These are relatively large (up to a few hundred MB) so we don't share them via GitHub.
 If you face a problem at this stage, feel free to contact me and I will share my results with you.
 `LH_infer_parameters.ipynb` is analogous but with slightly different settings and priors for the LH mechanism.